spesmilo/electrum-server/HOWTO.md

 databases.

 **Hardware.** It's recommended to run a pruning server with leveldb.
-It is a light setup with diskspace requirements permanently under 1 GB and less taxing on I/O and CPU once it's up and running.
+It is a light setup with diskspace requirements well under 1 GB growing very moderately and less taxing on I/O and CPU once it's up and running.
 Full (archival) servers on the other hand use SQL.
 At the time of this writing, the Bitcoin blockchain is 5.5 GB large.
 The corresponding SQL database is about 4 time larger, so you should have a minimum of 22 GB free space just